 January is a tough month, especially in Canada, not only because we’re right in the thick of winter, but also because reality hits when most families realize how much they may have overspent on Christmas gifts the previous month.
 Case in point?
 The third Monday of the month is known as “Blue Monday”, the saddest and most depressing day of the year.
 It’s said that on this day people are not only hit with freezing temperatures and drab and dull days, but also with all those never-ending Christmas bills that are starting to pile up.
 Then what better way to start the year right than to start thinking about ways to save, not only for next Christmas, but also as a way to get in the habit of doing it year round?
 A growing number of families are already implementing ways to save by getting in the habit of price-matching when shopping for groceries and other items— even big ticket items.

 Price-matching is becoming increasingly popular amongst Canadians and it’s a great and easy way to save money, especially when purchasing basic items you do need to buy no matter what.
 If you shop for groceries in all the major grocery retailers in Canada you will often see the signs that read “We’ll beat any advertised price” or “We’ll match any price or give you a discount if you find the same item for less at another store.”
 This means that one retail outlet offers to sell you the exact same product and they will match a competitor’s lower advertised price.
 Some even go further and give you a discount on the already lowered price.
-Best Buy, for instance, will give you 10% off of the difference in Price-Match-2price.
+Best Buy, for instance, will give you 10% off of the difference in price.

 We spoke with Linda, a FreshCo cashier, and she says that presently if let’s say 20 customers visit the store at any given moment, “more than half of them would price-match.
 A lot of people are price-matching more to try to save money— especially on the produce and meat you can save, like, half the price.
 Because it’s cheaper in the other stores, so we price-match it.”